it-innovation/sam/doc/basics.rst

 * <otherUsers> called <dataProvider>.newFile() [Others]
 * !mayCall('otherUsers', 'dataProvider', 'DataProvider.newFile').

-We don't really care who else uses the `dataProvider`; we only care about who uses our `file` object, so we can remove the `checkCalls("dataProvider").` fact.
+We don't really care who else uses the `dataProvider`; we only care about who uses our `file` object, so we can remove the `checkCalls("dataProvider")` line.
 After reloading, the model is now "OK", and the lack of an arrow from `otherUsers` to `file` means that none of the other users will ever invoke a method on our sample user's files.